automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Koreaceratops.md

 # Koreaceratops
-## Description: There's evidence that this ceratopsian liked to go swimming.
+## There's evidence that this ceratopsian liked to go swimming.